UTDallasEPICS/Legacy-Housekeeping-QC/scripts/populateBuilding/README.md

 # Description

-Add default building and room to database through API call
+Add default building and room to database through API call.
+Note that negative floor number is converted to positive instead as a temporary solution.
+Please fix the frontend design of Room Pages to account for negative floor.

 # Instructions